CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/13-change-feed.md

 In this lab, you have completed:

 - Prepared your development environment.
-- Created an Azure Cosmos DB SQL API account.
+- Created an Azure Cosmos DB for NoSQL account.
 - Implemented the change feed processor in the .NET SDK.
-- Seeded your Azure Cosmos DB SQL API account with sample data
+- Seeded your Azure Cosmos DB for NoSQL account with sample data

 ### You have successfully completed the lab